 Chicanx Caucus seeks to provide its members who self-identify as Chicanx, Mexican, or Mexican-American with an environment that will help them fulfill their educationalal goals, promote their cultural consciousness, and help them become active in serving the needs of their community.
-The goals of this organization in achieving this mission statement shall be: To inform Chicanos from every region of the United States about higher educational opportunities.

 The Chinese Students Club (CSC) of Columbia University is a non-profit student-run organization that promotes social, cultural and political activities both on and off campus.
 We host various events and activities throughout the school year intended to promote awareness of Chinese culture at Columbia.
 All of our events are open to everyone; they are Chinese in theme, but not limited to Chinese in attendance.